 Everyone in our school community deserves to be respected, valued and treated equally.
-Discrimination or abuse based on religion or race is not tolerated in our school communities.
+We will not tolerate racism or religious discrimination in our school communities.

 You can also make a

 formal complaint about the incident to the school.

 You can report the incident to the Report racism hotline if you are

 - are not happy with the school’s response.

 In an emergency, contact Victoria Police on 000.
 If your concern is non-urgent but you would like to contact the police, call 131 444.

 You can write to the department's Report racism line via email at

 Make a complaint in your language